neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/README.md

 3 hours.

 ## Prerequisites
 You'll need a laptop with a web browser.
-Your browser will need to be able to access the Google Cloud console and port 7474 on a Neo4j deployment running in GCP.
+Your browser will need to be able to access the Google Cloud Console and port 7474 on a Neo4j deployment running in GCP.

 ## Agenda
 * Introductions